defold/tutorial-movement/README.md

     local movement = (v0 + v1) * dt * 0.5       -- [6]

     local p = go.get_position()
-    go.set_position(p + movement)
+    go.set_position(p + movement)               -- [7]

-    self.velocity = v1                          -- [7]
+    self.velocity = v1                          -- [8]
     self.input = vmath.vector3()
 end
 ```
 1. Create a vector for storing velocity over time.
-2. Acceleration set to 200 pixels per second per second in input direction.
+2. Acceleration is set to 200 pixels per second per second in the direction of player input.
-3. Calculate velocity change for this time-step.
+3. Calculate change of velocity this time step.
-4. v0 is velocity last time-step.
+4. v0 is set to the velocity from the previous time step.
-5. v1 is v0 plus change this time-step.
+5. v1 is v0 plus the change of velocity this time step.
-6. Calculate movement this time-step.
+6. Calculate how much the ship shall move this time step.
+7. Apply the change in position.
-7. Store velocity for next time-step.
+8. Store the v1 velocity so it can be used in next time step.

-[Run the game](defold://build) again and try controlling the spaceship with the arrow keys.
-Notice how the ship feels heavy.
+Now it's time to [take your new heavy spaceship for a spin](defold://build).

 Congratulations!
-You are now finished with this tutorial.
-But we encourage you to continue experimenting with the code.
+You have completed the tutorial.
+But don't stop here. to continue experimenting with the code.

 Here are some ideas what you can try: